-A variety of Retail Branding Strategies to choose from such as:-
+A variety of Retail Branding strategies to choose from such as:-

-1. Brand Integration
+1. Brand integration

 The retailer acts as an intermediary between the producer and the manufacturer, to provide thorough knowledge about the services or product, as well as future product or service developments.
-From the inception of a idea to the stage of branding, the merchant is involved.
+From the inception of an idea to the stage of branding, the merchant is involved.
 The retailer guarantees that the correct decision is made regarding the goods that will manufacture.

-2. Contracts Branding
+2. Contracts branding

 The store has no direct participation in product manufacturing and will delegate work to a current or external vendor.
 The retailer’s involvement is limited to sharing quantity, quality, brand, and pricing characteristics.
 The retailer benefits from the supplier’s expertise, network, and reputation.

-3. Independent Branding
+3. Independent branding

 The merchant buys goods from the supplier at the lowest possible price; ultimately, he becomes the owner and owns the entire branding investment.
 The merchant bears full responsibility for the store’s performance and success.
 Such brands are known as “Private Labels” and the store acts as the brand owner with full responsibility for their performance.

-Key challenges in retail branding
+Key challenges in Retail Branding